martinbudden/Crate-vector_quaternion_matrix/README.md

 8. 9x9 matrices: `Matrix9x9f32`, `Matrix9x9f64` - partial implementation with special functions for Kalman filters.
 9. 9x9 matrices: `Matrix9f32`, `Matrix9f64` - 9x9 matrix stored as nine 3x3 matrices, another partial implementation with special functions for Kalman filters.

+Quaternions are implemented using the Hamilton convention.

+Matrix elements are stored in a one-dimensional array, stored in column-major order.

 (Under the hood, types are implemented using generics, so `Vector3f32` is actually `Vector3<f32>`, but that is transparent to the user.)